How Long Should Work Boots Last? When to Replace Them..

 Wear and Tear

 If any of the steel in your boots such as the toe caps or metatarsal guards are showing through, it’s time to replace the boots.
-If the boots are worn thin along the sides or the heels, it’s also time for new work boots.
+If the boots are worn thin along the sides or the leather around the heels, it’s also time for new work boots.
 Keep an eye on the soles as well.

 Cracks along the ball of the foot can lead to leaks or reduced electrical protection, while worn treads can lead to slips due to low traction.
 Separation or discolouration in the soles are also warning signs to look for in chemical-resistant boots.
 Wear and tear takes time to develop, so it’s a good idea to give your work boots a good check every so often.